EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the WUE/AOE as a constant in space &amp; time
+Sets WUE as a constant value.

 **Parameters**
 - **Fields**